 If they reach out to the sales team for assistance, remember that they are looking for help figuring out the scope of the problem.
 Jumping to a solution too soon will do one of two things:

 - Drive them to a competitor because they don’t feel you were listening.

 - If you do sell the solution, it might not be the best fit, and lead to buyer’s remorse.

-At this stage, marketing and sales should focus on helping the prospect get clear about their problem and what the benefits will be to solving it.
+At this stage in the buyer’s journey, marketing and sales should focus on helping the prospect get clear about their problem and what the benefits will be to solving it.